 Richard has been a porter on the Inca Trail for 13 years.
 He’s climbed the 43-kilometer route hundreds of times, winding up through the Andes, all the way to the dreaded Dead Woman’s Pass (a lung-squeezing 4,215 meters above sea level), and on to the famous Sun Gate.
 But on the last day, while hikers and tourists push on to Machu Picchu, he and the other porters pack up the tents, clean the pots, load up supplies, and trudge back down to the valley floor.
 Ready to start again.

-To mark comprehensive new research into porter welfare by The Intrepid Foundation, we sat down with Richard to chat climbing, cooking, and life as a porter on the Inca Trail.
+With any luck, that’s all about to change, as PEAK South America—the destination management company of Intrepid Group—is starting an initiative to bring porters to Machu Picchu.
+And to mark comprehensive new research into porter welfare by The Intrepid Foundation, we sat down with Richard to chat climbing, cooking, and life as a porter on the Inca Trail.

 Adventure.com: How did you become a porter?

 Richard: I’m from the countryside.
 I grew up in a little village called Totora.
 It’s in Acha Alta, just near the Sacred Valley.
 I used to be self-sufficient, helping my family work the fields, but then the crops started to fail and we weren’t getting much money.
 I decided to try something different, so I became a porter.
 That was 13 years ago.
 Now the money I make goes to my family and my children, and my savings.